jkulton/topical/README.md

 1. Clone this repo
 2. Navigate into the repo
 3. Run `docker-compose up db`
-4. In another terminal window, also in the repo's directory run:
+4. In another terminal window, in the repo directory also run:

 ```
 go run ./cmd/topical \